Skip to Content Find it Fast

 PROGRAMS OF STUDY

-Graduate study in EOS falls under Earth Systems Science or Space Science.
-Graduate students conduct their research under the auspices of EOS, yet they earn degrees in the traditional academic programs of Physics, Earth Sciences, Natural Resources, or Zoology.
+Graduate study in EOS falls under Earth Systems Science, Space Science, Marine Science, or through the Marine School of Science and Ocean Engineering.
+Graduate students conduct their research under the auspices of EOS, yet they earn degrees in the traditional academic programs of Physics, Earth Sciences, Natural Resources, Oceanography, or Zoology.
 Students have access to the academic resources of UNH's College of Engineering and Physical Science and the College of Life Sciences and Agriculture, as well as courses specific to EOS.
 At the Ph.D. level, many students access the interdisciplinary program in Natural Resources and Earth System Science.

 FOR MORE INFORMATION . . .